AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 ==============================================================================
 ```

-With just a train/test split on the logistic regression I got:
+With just a train/test split on the Logistic Regression I got:
 ```
 Mean accuracy of logistic regression classifier on test set: 0.78
                                    [[357 163]